scotthanyang/LWO/README.md

 This repository is the official implementation for the paper **Leave a Window Out: Modifying the Jackknife for Predictive Inference in Time Series**.

-It contains cleaned experiment scripts for comparing conformal prediction methods on simulated and real time-series data.
+It contains experiment scripts for comparing conformal prediction methods on simulated and real time-series data.

 The implemented methods are:

 - Split conformal prediction (Split CP)
 - Jackknife
-- Jackknife+
 - Leave-window-out Jackknife (LWO)

 The scripts print coverage and interval width summaries to the terminal.
 They